lohi0399/Bunq-Hackathon-Boys/README.md

 ### Prerequisites
 - Python 3.10+
 - An [Anthropic API key](https://platform.anthropic.com) with credits
-- That's it — bunq sandbox credentials are auto-created for each user
+- Bunq sandbox credentials are auto-created for each user

 ### 1. Clone & install